 - Please see the Marriage Frequently Asked Questions page for information on ceremonies.

-- Copy of marriage license form which can be filled out in rough draft and brought in with you.
+- Copy of marriage license form which can be printed, filled out in rough draft and brought in with you.
 We will type the official license.

 106.020 Prohibited and voided marriages.
 The following marriages are prohibited and, if solemnized with this state, are absolutely void: